 6. Fruit and vegetable prices, as compared to fast food prices

 The big fast food chains offer clients an empty cup when they order a soda and then you are free to make as many refills as you wish.
 Another impressive thing is the great variety of soda drinks.

 In most countries a big-size package of chips weights around 100-200 g.
 In the USA, however, you can find huge packages (almost of the size of a sack), which you have seen only in funny photo collections or in the comedy movies.
 The same is valid for the coffee.

 9. US Flag displayed everywhere

-10. Over-commercialisation of holidays and festivals
+10. Over-commercialization of holidays and festivals

-Commercialisation of the holidays is present everywhere in the world but the Americans have reached a whole new level.
+Commercialization of the holidays is present everywhere in the world but the Americans have reached a whole new level.
 Black Friday, Cyber Monday, and many others, have turned into real holidays.
 And there is an almost year-round sale of Christmas, Halloween, Easter.